programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 After clicking "Export," we are ready to advance to the next step, that is, actually importing the heightmap into Atlas.

-4\.
-Import the topographic map image into Atlas.
+## 4. Import the Topographic Map Image into Atlas

 Now that you have chosen a historical scenario to recreate, found a topographic map to import, and edited the topographic map image, importing your topography into Atlas will be easy: